Typical Garden Hoverflies

 Marmalade (Episyrphus balteatus) Size: 6.8-11.5mm Flight: Jan-Dec.

 This is a very common hoverfly to the garden, probably because its larvae are voracious aphid eaters, maybe as a result of this it's not uncommon to have 4 or 5 on the same flower head.
 It gets its name from the marmalade colour markings which is distinct enough not to mistake it with any other hoverfly.
 It is not unusual to have darker forms, which is dependent on the temperature when the larva develops, darker forms being more common in colder weather.
 Sometimes the thin yellow waist bands can be almost silver, as if they are wearing bling.
-It be nice to think these might be the females but this is not proven.
-They peak in numbers around July when there is an influx in numbers from the continent, but can be found any time of year as they hibernate, so one to look for on a mild winters day.
+It would be nice to think these might be the females, but this is not proven.
+They peak in numbers around July when there is an influx in numbers from the continent but can be found any time of year as they hibernate, so one to look for on a mild winters’ day.
 In autumn, just like birds they migrate south.

 Batman (Myathropa florea) Size: 7.5-12.8mm Flight: May-Oct.